 All Parish and Town Councils throughout England are required by law to hold an Annual Parish Meeting, which must take place between 1st March and the 1st June (inclusive).
 Meetings should not commence before 6.00 pm.
-The 2019 Annual Parish Meeting will take place on 20 May at 8pm in the Parish Centre.
-The Annual Account for the year ended 31st March 2019 will be presented as will the 2019 CBPC Annual Review.
-A copy of the agenda can be downloaded here.
+The 2020 Annual Parish Meeting will take place on Monday 11 May at 8pm in the Parish Centre.
+The Annual Account for the year ended 31st March 2020 will be presented.

 Purpose of the Annual Parish Meeting

 The purpose of the meeting is so that the Parish Council can explain what it has been doing over the last year and it enables the electors to have their say on anything they consider is important to the people of the Parish.

 Who can attend the meeting?

 The Annual Parish Meeting is a meeting of all the local government electors for the Parish.
 It is NOT a Meeting of the Parish Council, which the public can participate in.
 Anyone may attend but only registered electors of Chesham Bois Parish may speak and vote.

 Will I be able to ask questions and make suggestions?

 Yes, any registered elector may ask questions of the Council, which will usually be answered by the Chairman, the Clerk to the Council, or a designated Councillor.